shashankadavi/google-maps-js-angular-practice/README.md

 8. Angularize #5, use controller example, https://docs.angularjs.org/guide/controller
 9. Create custom directive version of #8
 10. Add local Storage to #9

+Description:

+Add local storage-
+-For step 10, we can Save a location in local storage and load that location from local storage
+- Search a different location from the one stored